shisharka/music_genre_detection/README.md

 ### Installing prerequisites

-The project is built on python2.7
+The project is built in python2.7

 #### Conda install